DeveloperOwala/Prep-project-four/README.md

-# {My Studio Portfolio}
+# {Pizza Mtaani}
-#### {This web application is a studio for DELANI}, {23/07/2021}
+#### {This web application is a online platform for ordering Pizza}, {30/07/2021}
 #### By **{Erick Otieno Okumu}**
 ## Description
-{ This web application is a studio for DELANI.
-The website has a list of previous projects that has been handled by the developer and the suggestion box for improvement. }
+{ Pizza Mtaani is a leading pizza outlet in Kayole Kenya serving several Nairobi eastlands residents by providing efficient way of placing an order through online application!. }
 ## Setup/Installation Requirements
 * Download an .exe file.
 * Locate and double-click the .exe file.
 (It will usually be in your Downloads folder.)